buildingSMART/Sample-Test-Files/import-certification.md

 1. **Georeferencing information (CRS)**
    Confirm that the projected Coordinate Reference System (CRS) is interpreted and imported accurately.

+1. **Spatial breakdown**
+   Confirm the correct hierarchy for spatial containers (for example, in the PCERT example data: Project > Site > Building > Storey).

 1. **Assemblies**
    Verify that assemblies (e.g., aggregated elements) are imported with correct hierarchy and metadata.